wmyw96/THU-ML-Code/Bayesian PMF/README.md

 **Specification**: the whole user-film-rating tuple is randomly divided into 85%, 5% and 10% separately for training/validation/test.
 We use training dataset to train, use validation dataset to do model selection(only use early-stopping to perform regularization), and use test dataset to report results.

+<font color='red'>**Notes**</font>: We found the random shuffle for the dataset has a tremendous impact on the final results.
+For example, just for the simple linear MAP solution, by trying different seed the results (might) range from [0.85, 1.12], so we adjust the seed to make the result of MAP approximate the results describe in (Yin, 2016)*A Neural Autoregressive Approach to Collaborative Filtering*.
+We use seed 1234 for Numpy random shuffle and shuffle the dataset twice.

 **Results**:

 | Model                    | Validation RMSE | Test RMSE | Time [per epoch] |  Epoches [best(total)]  |